jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacct.md

     ```Shell title="Show my failed jobs between noon and now" linenums="0"
     sacct -s F -o "user,jobid,state,nodelist,start,end,exitcode" -S noon -E now
     ```
+More examples can be found throughout this document, as well as [at the end](#examples).

 [sacct](https://slurm.schedmd.com/archive/slurm-22.05.9/sacct.html) is a command used to display information about jobs.
 It has a number of subtleties, such as the time window reported on and the formatting of output.
 We hope that this page will help you get the information you need.